 In the spring and fall of 2017, the Northeastern Ontario Research Alliance on Human Trafficking (NORAHT) - a partnership between Amelia Rising Sexual Assault Centre of Nipissing, the Anishinabek Nation: Union of Ontario Indians, the AIDS Committee of North Bay and Area, and Nipissing University - hosted eight different workshops across northeastern Ontario with service providers and persons with lived experience.
-The purpose of NORAHT's study is to understand patterns of human trafficking for the purpose of sexual exploitation in northeastern Ontario; to identify existing services and grassroots advocacy; and to identify service gaps and barriers in this region.
+The purpose of NORAHT's study is to understand patterns of human trafficking for the purpose of sexual exploitation in northeastern Ontario to identify existing services and grassroots advocacy to identify service gaps and barriers in this region.
+In total, 165 participants attended our workshops.
+Approximately 60 of those participants attended on behalf of Indigenous agencies and/or self-identified as Indigenous.
+Five participants had lived experience (either directly or as family members) in human trafficking and/or the sex trade.
+This report provides an overview of the data collected in this phase of our research project.
+First, we provide a regional overview and then a brief report from each of the eight communities (each community report is also available on our website in the news and research section for quick reference).
+NORAHT acknowledges the Nipissing First Nation, on whose traditional lands of we are located.
+Further, our research spans across Anishnaabeg and Mushkegowuk territories and we acknowledge the First Peoples and ancestors of these lands.